erictapen/infoviz-sose-20/datadossier/website/index.markdown

 For determining the delay of a particular vehicle one needs to project the vehicle location onto the known track geometry, so one can derive statements like "this tram is at 70.6% of the track, which is around 13 seconds behind schedule".

 As this operation would need to be applied to a lot of data and also might become quite complex, I chose [Haskell](http://haskell.org/) as the programming language for the task.
 Haskell is a fast and strongly typed functional programming language.
 I usually enjoy building data pipelines in Haskell, as due to the strong type system most of the errors are catched at compile time.
-This reduces the amount of times, I run the program for minutes, only to find out that a simple error crashed it at end of the computation.<!
-Der Satz ist weird.>  Also I like the language in general and want to become better at it.
+This reduces the amount of times where I find my computation aborted, just due to an casting error in the last steps.
+Also I like the language in general and want to become better at it.

 One thing I didn't like about my choice is that the Haskell ecosystem is not very developed in terms of consistency, accessability and availability of libraries for certain tasks.
 This e.g. resulted in quite a bit of conversion code in the final software or the fact that I had to use a small Rust program to read OpenStreetMap files, as the Haskell library for this task had a critical bug.
 Also I didn't receive the performance I hoped for.
 For sure there are lots of possible optimisation opportunities in my code, but I know too little about optimizing Haskell code to implement them.